rvong/for-your-mind/README.md

 ### Youngsters
 * Michael Matthews https://www.muscleforlife.com/about-me/
+* Andrew Ferebee

 # I think
 * Courage and Harmony.
 * Respect ourselves as much as we respect others.
 * Everything compounds.
-Remember, it's everything.
 * Foundations and fundamentals.
 The basics are not basic.